kazurayam/Asciidoc_to_README_in_Markdown/README.md

     To cheer us up, this option comes with a small benefit: your asciidoc is now linted before you ever commit, so you will spot wrong includes paths before your commit makes it in.

-This worked for me as well.
+This worked for me!
+So I decided to introduce it into my projects.

 ## Description